gosling-lang/gosling-docs/Documentation.md

 // Geminid generates visualizations through a JSON specification language

 {
-  // one track is one visualization
+  // each track represent a single visualization "tracks":[
-  "tracks":[
     {
       // specify the data source and data format of this track